DrupalizeMe/community-tools/ctw-slides.md

 Search for events

-Note: using the groups tab makes it easier to refine groups search instead of just keyword search
+Note: using the events tab makes it easier to find events instead of just a keyword search

 ------
 ## Searching groups.drupal.org